 It's good that Main Roads is considering innovative, low cost initiatives to reduce crashes.
 However the reasoning put forward by Main Roads to support its pilot project in North Perth appears to focus only on the outcomes for driving.
 It does not sufficiently consider the outcomes for people walking and cycling.
 A Monash University study into mini roundabouts in Melbourne found there were limitations of their use and question marks on the benefits for those walking and cycling.
-See below (and attached): walking and cycling.
-See below (and attached): 2.2 Mini-roundabouts: Limitations For all their benefits, mini-roundabouts share the same disadvantages as traditional roundabouts.
+See below (and attached): 2.2 Mini-roundabouts.
+Limitations For all their benefits, mini-roundabouts share the same disadvantages as traditional roundabouts.
 The primary concern is for vulnerable road users - pedestrians and cyclists.
 There are conflicting results on the impact of mini-roundabout on cyclist crashes (Austroads 2013).
 Mini-roundabouts should not be placed at intersections with known large pedestrian volumes, while cyclists are considered "just as vulnerable" on roundabouts as any other cross- road system (Bode and Maunsell 2006).
 7. Conclusion

-......in particular, mini-roundabouts may not be appropriate in areas with high cyclist movements on local roads. " Given that Norfolk Street is slated to become a Safe Active Street it would be unwise to install mini roundabouts along this street.
-If both the Safe Active Street and the roundabouts were to go ahead, the volume of the volume of the standard and the impact of each intervention.
+1. Controlled in initroundabouts may not be appropriate in areas with high cyclist movements on local roads. "

+Given that Norfolk Street is slated to become a Safe Active Street it would be unwise to install mini roundabouts along this street.
+If both the Safe Active Street and the roundabouts were to go ahead, it would make it difficult to meaningfully assess the impact of each intervention.

 The roundabout pilot will likely promote slower traffic speeds but it will not reduce traffic volumes and rat running (identified as problems in this area of North Perth.)

-Three are other innovative, low cost options - such as the Low Traffic Neighbourhood approach or filtering on residential streets - that the city could implement that would reduce speeding, cut out rat running and make the streets much nicer for walking, for bike riding and for living.
+There are other innovative, low cost options - such as the Low Traffic Neighbourhood approach or filtering on residential streets - that the city could implement that would reduce speeding, cut out rat running and make the streets much nicer for walking, for bike riding and for living.